maldevel/IPGeoLocation/README.md

   -t Host, --target Host
                         The IP Address or Domain to be analyzed.
   -u User-Agent, --useragent User-Agent
-                        Set the User-Agent request header (default: IP2GeoLocation).
+                        Set the User-Agent request header (default: IP2GeoLocation 1.4).
   -r                    Pick User Agent strings randomly.
-  -l User-Agent list    Set tge User-Agent file list.
+  -l User-Agent list    A User-Agent list file.
 Each User-Agent string should be in a new line.
   -x Proxy, --proxy Proxy
-                        Set the proxy server (example: http://127.0.0.1:8080).
+                        Setup proxy server (example: http://127.0.0.1:8080).
   -g                    Open IP location in Google maps with default browser.
+  --csv file            File to export results in CSV format.
+  --xml file            File to export results in XML format.
+  -e file, --txt file   File to export results.
 ```